OpenBB-finance/OpenBB/website/content/sdk/reference/forex/oanda/order.md

 ---
 title: order
-description: This page provides detailed documentation on how to create buy/sell trade orders using OpenBB Terminal's 'forex.oanda' module.
+description: "This page provides detailed documentation on how to create buy/sell trade" orders using OpenBB Terminal's 'forex.oanda' module.
 It includes source code, function definitions, parameters, and return information to successfully place orders.
 keywords: